ajalovec/SonataPageBundle/Resources/doc/reference/multisite.rst

 This strategy required a dedicated ``Request`` object.
 So you need to alter the front controller to use the one provided by the PageBundle.
-To to so, open files: app.php and app_dev.php and change the ``use`` statement to ::
+To do so, open files: app.php and app_dev.php and change the ``use`` statement to ::

     use Sonata\PageBundle\Request\SiteRequest as Request;